 Nobelists Showed How Immune Defenses Work And Go Awry

-Working with grasshoppers, fruit flies, mice and human cells, the three scientists who won this year's Nobel Prize in Physiology or Medicine opened important windows on how all these creatures defend themselves against microbial invaders and refrain from attacking their own cells – except when they don't.
+The three scientists who won this year's Nobel Prize in Physiology or Medicine worked with grasshoppers, fruit flies, mice and human cells to open important windows on how all these creatures defend themselves against microbial invaders and refrain from attacking their own cells – except when they don't.

-The three followed very different paths to today's convergence in their shared Nobel.
-(The three will split the $1.5 million prize money.)
+The three laureates followed very different paths to today's convergence in their shared Nobel.
+(The prize is worth $1.5 million.)

 Bruce Beutler is now at the Scripps Research Institute in California but will soon take a position at the University of Texas Southwestern Medical Center in Dallas.
 His father was a distinguished physician-scientist who fled Nazi Germany.
 His mother was born in America to Ukrainian immigrants; she was a technical writer and homemaker.